8 walks through winter woods

 Tower Trail: 3.5 km return, 1.5 hours, easy

-Mild winter temperatures and loss of snow cover have created some great winter hiking opportunities at MacGregor Point.
+Mild winter temperatures in Southwestern Ontario create great winter hiking opportunities at MacGregor Point Provincial Park.
 The park’s boardwalks offer a great winter walk if you’re visiting Bruce County!

 Algonquin Provincial Park